jposada202020/CircuitPython_uplot/docs/quick_start.rst

     import board
     from ulab import numpy as np
     from circuitpython_uplot.uplot import Uplot
-    from circuitpython_uplot.uscatter import uscatter
+    from circuitpython_uplot.scatter import Scatter

     display = board.DISPLAY
     plot = Uplot(0, 0, display.width, display.height)

     a = np.linspace(1, 100)
     b = [choice(a) for _ in a]
-    uscatter(plot, a, b)
+    Scatter(plot, a, b)

 There are some parameters that you can customize: